Be There for Your Customers

 - View the debug logs in the list view.

 Logs and source code are great, and they can be all you need to fix up your customers and send them on their way.
 But if you need to dig deeper, we’ve got you covered.

 Find the Needle in Your Call Stack

-Let’s face it—sometimes you need to watch what’s happening in your app to understand a problem.
+Let’s face it—sometimes you need to watch what’s happening in your solution to understand a problem.
 This is what debuggers are for.
 If you’ve used a debugger to find a bug in your code, you know how handy they are.
 We’ve made one available for you to use in debugging subscriber orgs.

 If you haven’t used a debugger before, you’re in for a treat: You can inspect data right in your program as it runs!